 Reason for this closure of this loop is to allow for construction to occur inside the quadrant of the interchange.
-Traffic will be able to take the Exit Ramp at Exit 2 prior to the overpass and then can make the movement to Western Boulevard eastbound or westbound.
+Traffic will be able to take the Exit Ramp at Exit 2 prior to the overpass and then can make the movement to Western EB or WB.
 This closure will be effect for up to nine months.
 Please use caution in this area due to construction activity.

-3. I-440 Westbound Shift to Median between Jones Franklin Road and I-440/Walnut Interchange o Duration: 9 months o Duration: 9 months
+3. I-440 Westbound Shift to Median b/t Jones F. and I440/Walnut Interchange o Duration: Nine months o Duration: Nine months

-Reason for this shift is to construct new alignment of westbound I-440 and Collector road.
+Reason for this shift is to construct new alignment of Westbound I-440 and Collector road.
 Traffic will still be able to exit to the collector to get to I-40 and Walnut exits by utilizing single far right lane after Jones Franklin bridge.
 This closure will be in effect for up to nine months.
 Please use caution in this area.

-4. I-440 Eastbound Off Loop to Jones Franklin Road
+4. I-440 Eastbound Off Loop to Jones Franklin Rd

-Reason for this closure is to construct new alignment of eastbound I-440 off ramp to Jones Franklin.
-Traffic will still be able to exit to Jones Franklin Road by utilizing single far right lane approaching the Jones Franklin bridge and using the new temp exit loop.
+Reason for this closure is to construct new alignment of EB I-440 off ramp to Jones Franklin.
+Traffic will still be able to exit to the Jones Franklin by utilizing single far right lane approaching Jones Franklin bridge and using the new temp exit loop.
 This closure will be in effect for up to nine months.
 Please use caution in this area.